 “The effectiveness and the speed of the cure is what allows us to do those types of projects," Patrick says.
 "It opens it up a lot more for those types of industries to get in there and rehabilitate without having to shut down—because they don’t have the ability to shut down.”

 LED light curing also eliminates some of the safety and quality risks, Patrick says.

-“It takes a lot of safety factors out: wrong mixing of resins, training operators.
+“It takes a lot of safety factors out: mixing of resins, training operators.
 It takes out the boiler system—people getting burnt, dealing with water coming to the sites.
 Now we are just dealing with air and light,” he says.

 Because the SpeedyLight+ uses a single-component resin, the risks associated with mixing resins are also erased, and any extra resin can be saved for future use.
 Roughly 15% of the mixture goes to waste with other curing methods, Patrick says.

 The control over the curing process with the SpeedyLight+ is another stand-out difference, Webster says.

-“With your typical steam or hot water, when you start curing—it’s like a fuse—it goes to the very end, you have no control.
+“With your typical steam or hot water, when you start curing it’s like a fuse—it goes to the very end, you have no control.
 So if there’s something wrong in the middle, there’s no stopping it,” he says.
-“With this, you can turn the light on and off any time you want to stop the cure and start the cure.”
+“With this, you can turn the light on and off any time you want to stop the cure and restart it.”

 The SpeedyLight+ camera head is able to show operators what’s happening underground every step of the way, giving them the ability to control the speed and accuracy of the curing process.

 “That’s one of the nice features about UV.
 There’s no rush,” Patrick says.
 “You’re getting the job done.
 You’re monitoring everything you do.”